Using Perplexity for Deep OSINT Research

 - "Timeline of [Incident].
 Who reported what?"

-- "Official statements from [Government] regarding [Topic]?"
+- "Official statements from [Government] about [Topic]?"

 - "Notable people associated with [Organization]?
 Roles, backgrounds?"